The most common ways of giving advice in English use ‘should,’ ‘could,’ ‘would,’ ‘ought to,’ or ‘must’:

 It’s also possible to give indirect advice using questions like “Have you considered…?” or “What about…?”

 There are many more examples of how to use these and other helping verbs at Using Helping Verbs to Give Advice.

 This page suggests some other ways of giving advice and emphasizing what’s important.
-Then there’s a chance to practice using the expressions on both pages by completing a practice conversation between a discharge nurse and a patient.
-The practice conversation also demonstrates more of the common vocabulary and expressions English-speakers use to encourage someone to make changes.
+Then there’s a chance to practice using the expressions on both pages.
+Complete a practice conversation between a discharge nurse and a patient.
+(It gives you more examples of common expressions we use to encourage someone to make changes.)

 (* ‘You’d better’ is a contraction for ‘you had better.’
 ‘I’d’ can be a contraction for either ‘I had’ or more often ‘I would,’ depending on the context.
 He'd, she'd, you'd, we'd, and they'd can also be contractions for 'had' or more often 'would.' )

 ‘Must’ is an emphatic helping verb.
 (Don't use it for suggestions that aren't important!)
 Other ways to underline the importance of your advice include starting: